fermyon/developer/content/cloud/variables.md

 $ spin plugins install py2wasm --yes
 ```

-The output from the command above will be similar to the following:
+The output from the above commands should be similar to the following:

 <!-- @nocpy -->